Syed Mujtaba Ali: Bibliography

+Personal life

+Ali married Rabeya Khatun in 1951, a match arranged by his sisters.
+She served as the headmistress of Sarkari Agragami Girls' High School in 1948.
+They have two sons, Syed Mosharraf Ali Feroz and Syed Jaglul Ali Bhoju.

 Death and legacy

 In 1972, after the Independence of Bangladesh, Ali returned to Bangladesh.
 He died on 11 February 1974.
 Extracts from his literary works are included in the curriculum of school level, secondary, higher secondary and graduation level Bengali Literature in both Bangladesh and India, particularly in the states of West Bengal and Tripura.
 He was awarded Ekushey Padak, the second highest civilian award in Bangladesh in 2005 by the Government of Bangladesh.